eagronin/weather-clustering-spark-prepare/README.md

 The analysis is discussed in the [next section](https://eagronin.github.io/weather-clustering-spark-analyze/).

-This project is based on assignments from Machine Learning With Big Data by University of California San Diego on Coursera
+This project is based on assignments from Machine Learning With Big Data by University of California San Diego on Coursera.

 The analysis for this project was performed in Spark.